quiqr/quiqr-book/content/docs/02-Reference/01-anatomy-of-poppygo-site/_index.md

 ## Site configuration

-All PoppyGo sites store their top-level-configuration file in the root of the PoppyGo Data Directory.
-This top-level-configuration file provides PoppyGo path information to a PoppyGo website.
+All Quiqr sites store their top-level-configuration file in the root of the Quiqr Data Directory.
+This top-level-configuration file provides Quiqr path information to a Quiqr website.

 ```bash
 ~/Sukoh/
   ./config.my-site.json
 ```

-## Hugo and PoppyGo Site directory structure
+## Hugo and Quiqr Site directory structure

 ```bas
 ./my_hugo_site/